AlexsLemonade/OpenScPCA-analysis/docs/contributing.md

 ## Adding images

 All image files should be placed in `docs/img`.
-Try to size images to roughly 2X the display size; this will allow the images to look ok on high-res displays without the files being too large.

 To include an image in a docs file, use the following syntax to center the image on the page:

 ```